 • Develop novel anti-cancer treatment approaches that target the competitiveness features of the tumour microenvironment to convert super-competitor cancer cells into super-losers.

 Figure 3: Research programme overview.
 Theme 1 (left): Immunogenic Cell Death (pushing current treatment regiments into immunogenic cell death).
 Theme 2 (right): Killing tumour cells by targeting the fitness landscape.

 You can find more information in our research projects.

-- Further, their work exposed that IAPs control innate immune signalling by regulating activation of RIPK1, NFkB and MAPK signalling.
-The lab made several key contributions, which firmly established that IAPs function at the crossroad of cell death regulation and inflammation, a view-point that is currently being exploited in clinical trials with pharmacological inhibitors of IAPs.
+• We established that IAPs (Inhibitors of APoptosis proteins) function at the crossroad of cell death regulation and inflammation; a view-point that is currently being exploited in clinical trials with pharmacological inhibitors of IAPs.

-- Recently, the group has identified IAPs as guardians of the ripoptosome, a large protein complex that can regulate apoptosis, necroptosis, cell motility and cytokine production.
-The discovery of the ripoptosome and its ability to kill apoptosis-resistant cancer cells has provided unexpected and exciting new insights into fundamental mechanisms through which cancer cells can be pushed into caspase-independent cell death.
-This has tremendous implication for the design of novel therapeutic approaches aimed at selectively destroying apoptosis-resistant cancer cells.
+• We contributed to the characterisation of the ripoptosome, a large protein complex that can regulate cell death, mitosis, cell motility and cytokine production, with exciting implications for the design of novel therapeutic approaches aimed at selectively destroying apoptosis-resistant cancer cells.